appsmithorg/appsmith-docs/website/docs/core-concepts/connecting-to-data-sources/connecting-to-databases.md

-:::tip
+:::info important
-Before connecting to a data source, you must whitelist the IP address of the Appsmith deployment on your database instance or VPC

-18.223.74.85 and 3.131.104.27 are the IP addresses of the Appsmith cloud instances that need to be whitelisted
+As a self-hosted Appsmith user, you must [whitelist](https://docs.appsmith.com/learning-and-resources/how-to-guides/aws-whitelist) the IP address of the Appsmith deployment on your database instance or VPC. `18.223.74.85` and `3.131.104.27` are the IP addresses of the Appsmith cloud instances that need to be whitelisted

-This is a guide on how to [whitelist appsmith on AWS](https://docs.appsmith.com/learning-and-resources/how-to-guides/aws-whitelist).
 :::